 Detergent, on the other hand, is created by combining synthetic petroleum-derived surfactants with other chemicals in order to provide a substance that can be used for anything from hand wash to laundry detergent.
 While soap has been around for thousands of years, detergents began popping up around World War II to account for the shortage of ingredients needed to make soap.
 Detergents rely on potentially harmful chemicals such as Sodium Laureth Sulfate that give a detergent its signature “lather” at the expense of both the environment and our skin.

 The natural ingredients in soap have fats and glycerin that gently clean and moisturize the skin without causing irritation.
 While detergents need to add synthetic chemicals to moisturize or reduce irritation, the naturally occurring glycerin in soap makes the skin smooth and soft without additional chemicals.

 Hand Soap is Better For The Environment

-The synthetic ingredients in detergent aren’t just harmful for your skin—they can also be bad for the environment.
-After you finish washing your hands with soap or detergent, that substance washes down the sink and back out into the ocean.
+The synthetic ingredients in detergent aren’t just potentially harmful for your skin—they can also be bad for the environment.
 While the natural oils and fats in soap are biodegradable and non-toxic, the synthetic chemicals in detergent can build up in waterways and become toxic to aquatic life.

 Rigorous hand washing is vital to prevent the spread of disease, but it’s important to choose soap with high-quality natural ingredients over a synthetic detergent.
 Be sure to pay close attention to labels when buying soap, as you may be picking up a detergent in disguise.
 Always read the list of ingredients to ensure that you’re buying soap with natural ingredients—your skin and the environment will both thank you!